Biden takes aim at Trump over coronavirus in new ad blitz courting seniors

 TRUMP CHANGES COURSE ON COVID-19 AS CASES SOAR

-In the new TV commercial, a Greenfield, Wis., resident named Jessica shares a deeply personal story about the April 29 passing of her grandmother Susana Martinez, who died of from COVID-19.
+In the new TV commercial, a Greenfield, Wis., resident named Jessica shares a deeply personal story about the April 29 passing of her grandmother Susana Martinez, who died from COVID-19.

 “Last time I saw my grandmother, we weren’t going to be allowed in the hospital.
 We asked if we could video chat her and everyone could say a little something.
 We gathered as a family and prayed.
 But the fact that she was alone, it just breaks my heart,” an emotional Jessica says in the ad.